 Throughout the process, it is important that parents/guardians participate and understand their rights and responsibilities.
-Parents/guardians and students 16 years of age or older are entitled to be present at the IPRC meeting.
+Parents/guardians r are entitled and encouraged to be present at the IPRC meeting.
 Any student can attend an IPRC at the discretion of the IPRC team.
 Parents/guardians do not have to go through the process alone.
 Support and assistance is available from many parent/guardians associations and from SEAC members.
 Parents/guardians can have an advocate with them in their school meetings and at the IPRC meeting.
 In addition, a parent/guardian can request that a translator or interpreter be present.